Keyboard shortcuts

 Language Agnosticism

-A central concept of Cloesce’s vision is full language agnosticism.
+A central tenant of Cloesce’s vision is full language agnosticism.
 Modern web development forces teams to navigate a maze of parallel ecosystems, each with its own web servers, dependency injection patterns, ORMs, migration tools, validation libraries, and routing conventions.
 These systems all solve the same problems, yet they do so with incompatible syntax and assumptions.
 Cloesce aims to collapse this redundancy by defining a single architecture that can be compiled into any target language, allowing developers to choose their preferred runtime without sacrificing consistency.

 On the client side, this goal is well within reach: any language can consume REST APIs, making generated client code naturally portable.
 The server side, however, presents a deeper challenge.
 To move toward true language independence, Cloesce’s core is implemented in Rust and compiled to WebAssembly, enabling the possibility of targeting multiple server environments in the future.